Investment Strategies That Work – Day 3 Is Buy & Hold Dead or Alive?

 400 people die every year because they took penicillin.
 So, does that mean we should destroy all the pharmacies?
 Of course it doesn’t.

 But it does fail 5% of the time.
-That’s what happened over the last 10 year in fact.
+That’s what happened over the last 10 years in fact.
 The S&P 500 index declined a bit more than 2% over that period.

 That’s unsettling of course.
 But it goes with the territory.
-Does that mean that in 1999 when you decided to invest in the S&P 500 that it was a bad decision?
+Does that mean that in 1999 when you decided to invest in the S&P 500 it was a bad decision?
 No. You made the best decision you could at the time with the information available.

-Tomorrow we’ll have a look see at asset allocation and why some experts think its the best strategy available while others think it is the worst.
+Tomorrow we’ll have a look-see at asset allocation and why some experts think its the best strategy available while others think it is the worst.
 You be the judge tomorrow.

 Nice job Neal, this is the best article that I have read and makes a good argument for buy and hold as a strategy.
 It outlines the challenges as well as the benefits.